alikhalid31/alikhalid31.github.io/_pages/about.md

 ### 2024
 - I will be attending **MobiCom ’24**.
-- I receive a **travel award** from RIT Student Government.
+- I received a **travel award** from RIT Student Government.
+- An article is published on the RIT website highlighting our recent paper at **MobiSys ’24**.
+- I will be judging project presentations for undergraduate students in the Computer Vision course at RIT’s Computer Science Department.
 - [**Paper Acceptance**] Our paper is accepted at **MobiSys ’24**.

 ### 2023
-- I pass my **Research Potential Assessment**, the first milestone of the Ph.D. program.
+- I passed my **Research Potential Assessment**, the first milestone of the Ph.D. program.

 # Talks
+- *Unlocking PhD Opportunities*, UET Lahore (Google Meet), 2024
 - *Autonomous Vehicle LiDAR Data Compression*, RIT Computer Science Department, 2024.
 - *3D Data Sensing and Processing*, RIT Computer Science Department, 2024.
+- *Leveraging Spatiotemporal Relationships to Reduce Storage Requirements of Autonomous Vehicle Data*, RIT, 2023.